 The Food and Nutrition Service, an agency of the U.S. Department of Agriculture, administers SFSP at the Federal level.
 State education agencies administer the program in most States.
 In some areas, the State health or social service department or an FNS regional office may be designated.

 Locally, SFSP is run by approved sponsors, including school districts, local government agencies, camps, or private nonprofit organizations.
 Sponsors provide free meals to a group of children at a central site, such as a school or a community center.
 They receive payments from USDA, through their State agencies, for the meals they serve to children at eligible sites.

-In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity
+In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, religion, sex (including gender identity

 and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.

 Program information may be made available in languages other than English.
 Persons with disabilities who require alternative means of communication to obtain program information (e.g., Braille, large print, audiotape, American Sign Language), should